-- Check the seawater strainer for debris located in the Auxiliary Machinery Space. - 2.
+- 1. Check the seawater strainer for debris located in the Auxiliary Machinery Space and clean if necessary. - 2.
 Open the hull bottom and high-speed transom pickups feeding the seachest in the main bilge. - 3.
 Open the Air Conditioning Seawater Cooling Supply Valve on the Seachest